 The State LLEN Network focused lobbying activity on the Victorian State Liberal/National Party and State Labor, given it was an election year.
 By August, both political parties agreed to fund the Statewide LLEN Network: Liberal/National - 1 year, $8million & Labor - 4 years, $8million.
 Both funding offers reduced funding to BMLLEN by 51%.
-This has had significant implications for our effectiveness as our contract funding triggered a staff redundancy process.
+This has had significant implications for LLEN effectiveness as the contract funding triggered a staff redundancy process at BMLLEN.
 The contract deliverables changed significantly as follows:

 1. Developing school/industry partnerships that support workplace learning opportunities

 2. Broadening the applied learning opportunities available to students.

 3. Supporting schools with careers related strategies that raise awareness and knowledge of career opportunities in growth industries, consistent with the Career Curriculum Framework.

 During 2015 the State Labor Government extended the LLEN commitment by a further 12 months, i.e. 2016-2019.
 2015 was an "interim year" with different contract deliverables, i.e.